The blood vessels on the retina's surface can

 which often occurs following bilateral occipito-temporal

-shapes of objects, though these people may sometimes
+of objects, though these people may sometimes retain good

-People with visual agnosia perform very poorly when asked
+with visual agnosia perform very poorly when asked to recognize

-to recognize the shapes of arbitrary geometric objects,
+the shapes of arbitrary geometric objects, letters of the

-turning their wrists to insert an object in a slot, or
+to insert an object in a slot, or arranging their fingers

-visual awareness but leaves the ability to manipulate
+thus impairs conscious visual awareness but leaves the

 In the opposite syndrome, optical ataxia,

-objects but cannot pick them up and use them appropriately.
+but cannot pick them up and use them appropriately.
+Observations

-to uncover the differing roles of the ventral and dorsal
+differing roles of the ventral and dorsal visual pathways.

 In 1983, Joseph Zihl and his collaborators